Home-baked Christmas cookies make great gifts. Photo by Miriam Diaz-Gilbert

 Here's the recipe as found in the book.

-Note: I use 1 - 2 day old Italian bread I purchase from an Italian bakery.
+Note: I use 1 - 2 day old Italian bread.
+I bake my own bread.
+But you can buy your bread from any bakery or supermarket.
 I remove the crust and cut up and cube the bread the night before.
-I use almond milk instead.
 Sometimes I add dark chocolate chips.
 You can add raisins, too.
-I sprinkle cinnamon through out.
+I sprinkle cinnamon throughout.
 I refrigerate the baked bread pudding overnight.
 On Christmas Day, I cut the bread pudding into squares for all to enjoy.
 Serve warm or cold.

 Follow my mother's friend's fun and easy recipe.
 Use a mixing bowl.
 Sometimes I mix the batter with a wooden spoon.